bockph/libdl/README.md

 ==============================================
 Documentation:
 ---------------
-The Documentation can be found in the docs folder
+The Documentation can be found in the docs folder.
 It contains:
      -  the doxygen-config File
      -  a pdf Documentation, explainin the Top-level concepts
      -  a ready compiled doxygen documentation

 Python Bindings:
 -----------------
-In order to use the python Bindings one most build the target 'libdl' in the next step one can import libdl into a python script as follows:
+In order to use the python Bindings one most build the target 'libdl'.
+In the next step one can then import libdl into a python script as follows:
 ```python
 import sys
 pathBuildDir = 'path/to/your/build/directory/'